Home

 Injecting young female athletes with male testosterone hormones was a common practice in the old Soviet block but it doesn't work with an AIS woman.
 "It’s sheer lunacy to think that an AIS woman has an advantage in sports," explains Sherri Groveman, who helps runs an AIS and intersex support group "In fact, we’re somewhat at a disadvantage.
 I could be taking steroids all day long, and unlike other women I wouldn’t develop increased muscle mass.
 My body can’t respond to androgens."

-In 2009 Sarah Gronert seemed certain to be the next "pin-up" girl of woman's tennis, rising rapidly in the rankings.
+A good example is Sarah Gronert.
+In late 2008 she seemed certain to be the next "pin-up" girl of woman's tennis, rising rapidly in the rankings.
 She was relatively young (age 22), tall (6ft 0in), blond, well endowed, and the members of the Talk Tennis board voted her as having the best legs in women's tennis!
-Unfortunately, she suffers from AIS and shocked the sport by revealing that she had had surgery age 19 to remove "male genitalia".
-Whilst the Women's Tennis Association ruled that she was still eligible to play as a woman, she was no longer accepted by her competitors who made claims such as "she serves like a man" and "no one in [the] women tour serve like that".
-She reluctantly retired from women's professional tennis in 2012.
+She then shocked the sport by revealing that she suffered from AIS and had had surgery age 19 to remove "male genitalia" (testes).
+Although the Women's Tennis Association ruled that she was still eligible to play as a woman, her continued rise through the rankings apparently led to her competitors publicly make claims such as "she serves like a man" and "no one in [the] women tour serve like that".
+Unable to cope with her locker room rejection and lacking friends among the other tour players (essential when spending weeks and months travelling from hotel to hotel around the world) Sarah reluctantly retired from women's professional tennis at the end of 2012, having reached a ranking of 164.
+She was still just 26 - an age which many tennis players are at their peak - whilst Renee Richards reached a ranking of 20 when age 46, a decade after most professional tennis players retire.

-If AIS women do have any physical advantage in sports then it probably lies in the fact they often tend to be taller and their skeleton closer to male than female in structure, although their musculature and body fat distribution is always typically female.
-There's considerable competitive interest in this association as it has been suggested that Complete AIS represents a valuable model for female performance in sports.
+If AIS women have a physical advantage in sports then it's because they tend to be tall with a skeleton closer to male than female in structure, although their musculature and body fat distribution is always typically female.

 Note: For more information or help regarding AIS, the Androgen Insensitivity Syndrome Support Group (AISSG) has an excellent site at http://www.medhelp.org/www/ais/.
 Included among the excellent articles is an extract from the book 'Woman - An Intimate Geography' by Natalie Angier, which in part sensitively considers AIS and the life of one AIS woman.